LuigiBrosNin/UNI/Master first year/Decision making with constraint programming.md

 > [Solution Source](https://github.com/MiniZinc/MiniZincIDE/issues/51)

 ## Assignment 1 -> N-Queens - Sequence Puzzle
-Dunno if i should publish everything... or what to publish
+Dunno if i should publish everything... or publishing anything at all

 ⚠ Slide 8 of Class Exercises 1-2 is outdated
 [MinZinc 2.7.6](https://docs.minizinc.dev/en/stable/efficient.html#symmetry) is the updated chapter to look at